railwayapp/docs/src/pages/deploy/builds.md

 ## Custom Start Commands

-You may additionally define a custom start command in the Deployment Settings.
-This means you can deploy the same repository to multiple Railway projects and start a different monorepo component for each one!
+You may define a custom start command in the Deployment Settings.
+This means you can deploy the same repository within Railway projects and start a different monorepo component for each one.
 [You can also see our documentation about Monorepos for more information.](/deploy/monorepo)